tmr08c/tmr08c.github.io/content/blog/2021/05/intro-to-postgres-explain/index.md

 ### Nesting

-Now that we've covered what the two pieces of cost are, we better understand what nested steps mean in a query plan.
+Now that we've covered what the two pieces of cost are, we can more easily understand what nested steps mean in a query plan.

 ```sql
 ->  Hash  (cost=10.62..10.62 rows=17 width=516)